azurecitadel/azurecitadel/content/arc/servers/hack/windows.md

 ],
  ```

-On your engagements it may make more sent to precreate the app with the api permissions replyUri set.
+On your engagements it may make more sense to precreate the app with the api permissions replyUri set.
 If so, follow the [manual steps](https://docs.microsoft.com/windows-server/manage/windows-admin-center/azure/azure-integration#register-your-gateway-with-azure).

 ## Onboard the three Windows VMs